Cameron-Arredondo/aws-exams/CCP/Section6-EC2-Storage.md

 - EBS vs EFS
 EBS can only be attached to one instance in one specific AZ, EBS volumes are bound to a specific AZ.
 Snapshots will allow you to move EBS volumes over but it is a copy.
 EFS is a network filesystem which allows the drive to be shared to everything that is mounted to it.
 Instances in the different AZ can be mounted to an a single EFS.

-- EFS Infrequent Access (EFS-IA) Storage classt that is cost-optimized for files not accessed every day.
+- EFS Infrequent Access (EFS-IA) Storage class that is cost-optimized for files not accessed every day.
 Up to 92% lower cost compared to EFS.
 EFS will automatically moves your files to EFS-IA based on the last time they were accessed.
 EFS-IA can be enabled with a lifecycle policy which can specify that if a file hasn't been touched for 60 days, move it to EFS-IA.
 This is transparent to applications accessing EFS

-- Shared Responsibilty Model for EC2 storage
+- Shared Responsibility Model for EC2 storage

-    - AWS: Infrastructure, Replication for data for EBS volumes and EFS drives, replacing faulty hardware, their employess cannot access data
+    - AWS: Infrastructure, Replication for data for EBS volumes and EFS drives, replacing faulty hardware, their employees cannot access data

     -  AWS-User: Data back, snapshot.
 Data encryption and responsibility of data on drives.
 Understanding risk of use EC2 Instance Store.
 - AWS FSx
     - Fully Managed Service
     - FSx for Windows File Server is a fully managed, highly reliable, and scalable Windows native shared file system.
 It's built on Windows File Server and supports SMB protocol & Windows NTFS.
 Integration for AD is available.
 Can be access from AWS or your on-premise infrastructure
-    - FSx for Lustre is for High Performanced Computing.
+    - FSx for Lustre is for High Performance Computing.
 It is for linux clusters which is built for ML, video processing, financial modeling.
 Has great IOPS